webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

     - **Application map**: Application map provides a **visual representation** of the components of your application and their **dependencies**.
     - **Live metrics**: Live metrics provide real-time data on **application performance**.
     - **Availability**: The Availability section in Application Insights is specifically designed for setting up and **monitoring web tests**, including **multi-step web tests**.
 These tests simulate user interactions with your web application, allowing you to check its **availability** and **responsiveness** from different locations.
-      - **Standard Test**: ping test, SSL/TLS valid.
+      - **Standard Test URL Ping Test**: check status code, response, and SSL/TLS valid.
 HTTP GET, HEAD, POST.
       - **Custom TrackAvailability Test**: custom app that tracks availability. **multi request** or **authentication** test scenarios.
     - **Failures**: The Failures section provides insights into **exceptions and failed requests** in your application.
 - **Instrumentation Key**